 Today’s review doesn’t contain no crucial SPOILERS whatsoever.
 Feel free to read my non-spoiler review if you haven’t got a chance to witness 2010’s biggest movie.

 Happy & Sad Qualities

-Happy: Leonardo DiCaprio, (my favorite actor) Joseph Gordon-Levitt, Ellen Page, Tom Hardy, Ken Watanabe, Cillian Murphy, Tom Berenger, Marion Cotillard & Michael Caine all did an excellent job for their respective performances.
+Happy: Leonardo DiCaprio, (my favorite actor) Joseph Gordon-Levitt, Elliot Page, (formerly known as Ellen) Tom Hardy, Ken Watanabe, Cillian Murphy, Tom Berenger, Marion Cotillard & Michael Caine all did an excellent job for their respective performances.

 Christopher Nolan did an epic job for shepherding the movie.
 It took him nearly a decade to put every puzzle piece into a constructed Three Act Structure.
 He needed the experience for directing big budget movies like Insomnia, Batman Begins, The Prestige & The Dark Knight in order to be creative on large scale projects.
 Jonathan Nolan must’ve taken part in this uncredited giving his brother some additional ideas.

 Chris’ wife Emma Thomas co-produced the film alongside her husband courtesy of their company Syncopy.
 The pair working on movies as husband & wife are similar to real life husband & wife filmmaking duos, Peter Jackson & Fran Walsh, Zack & Deborah Snyder.